zuhlke/engineering-posts/drafts/api-first.md

 * __Better APIs__: A good API fulfills its clients' needs, is easy to use and produces maintainable code.
 Thinking about the API first helps you come up with the API you want - rather than one your code accidentally generates.

-* __Development teams can work in parallel__: As soon as the API specification is defined, both (or even all, if multiple clients) can start their implementation work in parallel.
+* __Development teams can work in parallel__: As soon as the API specification is defined, both server and clients can start their implementation work in parallel.

 * __Code-generation__: Client and server code can be generated from the API specification.

-* __Integration tested__: Having the API defined first improves the chances that your client talks correctly to your server.
+* __Integration tested__: Having the API defined first improves the chances that our client talks correctly to our server.
 Generating code and building your development and build processes around API-first improves the chances even more.

 ### The tools

+Appropriate tooling is essential for API-first development.
+The following two will make our life easier:

 #### Swagger Editor

-The [Swagger Editor](https://editor.swagger.io/) is a browser-based editor where you can write OpenAPI specifications.
-It provides a live preview of the API documentation and allows you to generate server and client code in various languages.
+The [Swagger Editor](https://editor.swagger.io/) is a browser-based editor where we can write OpenAPI specifications.
+It provides a live preview of the API documentation and allows us to generate server and client code in various languages.
 If you checked out the OpenAPI example before, you already have seen it in action.

 #### OpenAPI Generator